losalamos.references#

 Returns:

-The generated filename string in the format {author}_{year}_{suffix}.
+The generated filename string in the format {author}_{year}_{suffix}, without a file extension.

 Return type: